+Some laser products contain an embedded Class 3A or Class 3B laser diode.
+Note the following.
 Laser radiation when open.
 Do not stare into the beam, do not view directly with optical instruments, and avoid direct exposure to the beam.

-- 6. Touch the static-protective bag containing the drive to any unpainted metal surface on the computer; then remove the drive from the bag and place it on a static-protective surface. - 7.
+- 6. Touch the static-protective package containing the drive to any unpainted metal surface on the computer; then, remove the drive from the bag and place it on a static-protective surface. - 7.
 Set any jumpers or switches on the drive according to the documentation that comes with the drive. - 8.
-You might find it easier to install the new drive into the appropriate opening on the machine front, then attach the cables. - 9.
-If you are installing a 5.25-in. drive in bay 2, push the drive into the bay; then use the two screws to attach the drive to the drive cage. - 10.
+If you are installing a 5.25-in. drive in bay 2, push the drive into the bay; then, use the two screws to attach the drive to the drive cage.
 If you are installing a 3.5-in. drive in bay 2, you must attach the 5.25-in conversion kit, supplied with your option, to the 3.5-in. drive.